Summer Research Training Program for Veterinary Students

 • Complete training modules to learn about laboratory safety and the use of animals and human subjects in research

 • Complete training in the ethical conduct of scientific research

 • Attend a weekly seminar covering topics from research compliance to career opportunities and career planning.
 Careers in academia, industry, and government are discussed.

 • Attend a weekly session on scientific writing and learn to write an abstract and a short manuscript, and prepare a poster presentation

 • Participate in a field trip to a pharmaceutical company and in a visit to meet veterinary students in the summer research program at Purdue University

 • Write a research abstract and submit it to the National Veterinary Scholars Symposium

-• Prepare a poster describing their research project and present it at the National Veterinary Scholars Symposium (to be held at Michigan State University during the first week of August.)
+• Prepare a poster describing their research project and present it at the National Veterinary Scholars Symposium (to be held at Cornell University during the first week of August)

 • Prepare a short manuscript describing the research project and its results

 To see a complete list of other institutions participating in the Merial Veterinary Scholars Program, click here.